Numerical Schemes for Rough Parabolic Equations: Appendix B: Implementation

 The following Matlab code is a possible implementation of this iterative procedure, for which we have taken $m=1$ and

-The parameter $k$ is meant to vary so as to observe the influence of the perturbation.

-The procedure more precisely simulate the evolution in time of the functional-valued process $Y^{M,M}$.
-At each step, the Fourier coefficients $\left\langle f_i(Y^{M,M}_{t_k}), e_l \right\rangle$ are computed by means of the discrete sinus transform function \textbf{dst} (and its inverse \textbf{idst}), according to the approximation formula
+To be more specific, the procedure simulates the evolution in time of the functional-valued path $Y^{M,N}$.
+At each step, the Fourier coefficients $\left\langle f_i(Y^{M,N}_{t_k}), e_l \right\rangle$ are computed by means of the discrete sinus transform function \textbf{dst} (and its inverse \textbf{idst}), according to the approximation formula

-As for the fBm increments, they are computed via (an approprietly rescaled version of) the Matlab-function \textbf{wfbm}, which lean on the decomposition of the process in a wavelet basis, following the method proposed by Abry and Sellan in \cite{ab-sel}.
-Let us finally point out that the action of the semigroup is likely to be qualified by turning the heat semigroup $S^{\Delta}$ into $S_t=S^{\Delta}_{\ka t}$, for some parameter $\ka$.
-The theoretical study contained in Section \ref{sec-young-case} remains valid for the modified system, of course.
+As for the fBm increments, they are computed via (an appropriately rescaled version of) the Matlab-function \textbf{wfbm}, which leans on the decomposition of the process in a wavelet basis, following the method proposed by Abry and Sellan in \cite{ab-sel}.
+Let us also notice that the action of the semigroup is likely to be qualified by turning the heat semigroup $S^{A}$ into $S_t=S^{A}_{\ka t}$, for some parameter $\ka$ (we have picked $\ka=100$ in Figures 1 and 2 below).
+The theoretical study contained in Section \ref{sec-young-case} remains obviously valid for the modified system.

 \lstset{language=Scilab}